ibm-cloud-architecture/refarch-jee/README.md

 ![Phase 1 Application Architecture](static/imgs/apparch-pc-phase1-onprem.png?raw=true)

-Initial need to migrate to current runtimes, projects, and supporting libraries on WAS 8.5.X, as it’s an intermediate modernization step.
+Initial need to migrate to current runtimes, projects, and supporting libraries on WAS 8.5.5 or WAS 9.0, as it’s an intermediate modernization step and not a complete rearchitecture.
 This phase focuses on modernizing application components to present-day versions, as well as development environments and delivery pipelines to modern practices.

 #### **Phase 2: Mitigation Phase**